 The 0.96″ OLED Display Module produces blue text on black background with very good contrast when supplied with DC 2.8V supply.
 The OLED Display Modules also offers a very wide viewing angle of about greater than 160°.

 Setting up SPI/I2C Connection with GMS096A OLED Module :

 For the I2C setup, it demands a little bit of work on the module, let us start with resoldering the resistor from position R3 to R1 and then short the R8 resistor with some soldering tin (0 Ohm resistor).
-The R6 and R7 pullup resistors are already soldered, nothing to do there.
+The R6 and R7 pullup resistors are already soldered, with nothing to do there.
 Once done, the module is ready for I2C communication!
 The CS Pin is not necessarily needed, so just connect it to GND.
 The DC Pin selects the address.
 For standard address wire it to GND.
 The RES-pin needs a low pulse at startup and a high voltage during operation (as in SPI mode), a 100nF capacitor to GND and a 10k resistor to VCC would be ideal!

 - No need of the backlight

 - They are offering the large viewing angle